nickknw/nickknowlson.com/_posts/2012-01-16-seven-languages-week-2-day-3.markdown

 horizon (if a bit farther out), but that's a subject for another post.

 <div class="interjection"><p>
 (This article is part of a series of posts I am doing about my journey through the exercises of the book <a href="http://pragprog.com/book/btlang/seven-languages-in-seven-weeks">Seven Languages In Seven Weeks</a>.
 The article previous to this one is <a href="/blog/2012/01/11/seven-languages-week-2-day-2/">Week 2 (Io) - Day 2</a>.
-For an overview see the <a href="/projects/seven-languages-in-seven-weeks/">project page</a>.)
+For an overview see the <a href="/projects/seven-languages-in-seven-weeks/">Seven Languages project page</a>.)
 </p></div>

 Topics covered